 If you don’t have time for a rodeo in Amarillo, Texas, then second prize is certainly eating a steak.

-Perhaps the real reason George Strait was in a hurry to get to Amarillo was to consume cow flesh.
+Perhaps the real reason George Strait was in a hurry to get to Amarillo wasn’t the county fair but instead he wanted to consume cow flesh.
 Texans raise cattle with passion, and consume them just as enthusiastically with whoops! and hollers and back slaps.
 Our wooden-walled steakhouse came after much probing of a volunteer at the visitor’s center.
 We harassed her, just short of plucking fingernails, until she blurted the name of her favorite eatery.
 It was a local-oriented establishment not advertised by billboards like the others exclaiming free cowboy hat with each meal! or pan for gold while you wait for your food! and all that tourist junk.

 The weighty beast of a steak was delivered to my table with a thump, and I carved on the medium-rare slab voraciously until erupting into a fit of giggles, intoxicated by the iron-rich blood dribbling from my chin.
 This was the kind of steak that makes one feel like a carnivorous predator.
 I slowly became aware of a throaty growl and then a purr emanating from my body as I ate.
 The waitress kept her distance while I wielded the heavy knife, and for good reason.
 The scene of cholesterol carnage would have put Jason Voorhees into therapy.